fredgibbs/cedar/docs/guides/terminal.md

 # CEDAR CLI

+This page explains how to use CEDAR from the Command Line.

 ### A note about examples and terminology
 Everything after a single or double dash is a flag.
 There are two kinds of flags: